There are pretty much only two kinds of property investor, active and passive, but it’s important to know the difference.

 Direct investment in residential property is different in many ways and on many levels.
 But there is still a distinction to be made between the two approaches.

 An active property investor is a speculator.
 Someone who typically has a relatively short time horizon and a desire to make money fast.
 The risks are high.
 The timing is critical.
-These are the renovators, developers, flippers, bargain-hunter and DIY, hands-on types who roam open houses every weekend, clearly have time on their hands (if not on their side) and, if my experience in meeting thousands of property investors over the years is any guide, are the ones who know the least about the macro or big picture issues at work in the market.
+These are the renovators, developers, flippers, bargain-hunter and DIY, hands-on types who roam open houses every weekend and, if my experience is any guide, are the ones who know the least about the macro or big picture issues at work in the market.
 They are subjective and often don’t really see the wood for the trees.
 They devour the daily real estate media, watch all the renovation shows on television and think last weekends auction results are a good market indicator.

 A passive property investor is an accumulator.
 Someone who sees long-term growth exceeding inflation and leverages that growth to increase their equity and therefore net worth over time by growing a portfolio of property.
 The risks are lower.
 The timing is still important but not as critical.
 These people tend to be objective, patient and busy.
 Objective because they see the property market cycle from a medium to long-term perspective.
 Patient because they know there is no such thing as a fast buck without commensurate risk.
 Busy because they have active careers and families and little desire to spend their free time chasing short-term speculative profits.